Rank-stability of polynomial equations: Basic Properties and Examples

 \subsection{Warm-up examples}

-We finish this section with a couple of quick examples; Example \ref{ex:p(x)} is a special case of \Tref{thm:fin-dim}.
+We finish this section with a couple of quick examples.
+Example \ref{ex:p(x)} is a special case of \Tref{thm:fin-dim}.

-\begin{exmpl} Let $p(x)\in \C[x]$ be a non-constant polynomial.
-The algebra $\C[x]/\left<p(x)\right>$ is rank-stable.
-Although this is a special case of \Tref{thm:fin-dim}, stating that any finite-dimensional algebra is rank-stable, we give a direct proof.
+\begin{example} Let $p(x)\in F[x]$ be a non-constant polynomial that splits over $F$.
+Then the algebra $F[x]/{\left<\,p(x)\right>}$ is rank-stable.
+Although this is a special case of \Tref{thm:fin-dim}, stating that any finite-dimensional associative algebra is rank-stable, we give a direct proof.